Cover Letters from Hell

 But first, why are cover letters so often awful?
 We see two huge reasons:

-- A writer uses legalese because he lacks confidence in his authentic voice.
+- A writer uses legalese because she lacks confidence in her authentic voice.
 From potential interns trying to ace our Creativity Test, to MBAs immersed in BizSpeak, tin-ear applicants feel they must inflate their prose, diligently combing the thesaurus to select — sigh — precisely the wrong polysyllabic clinker.

 - Many people fail to understand the mission.
 Hey, kids, it’s attached to a résumé.
 You don’t need to explain what you’re doing, to repeat what’s in the résumé itself, or to explain why résumés exist.
 You want a job.
-(Let’s see: that simple declarative sentence took four clear one-syllable words.)
-Call attention to yourself.
+(Hey, look: that simple declarative sentence took four clear one-syllable words.)
+It’s more important to call attention to yourself.
 Separate yourself from 499 other applicants by animating the personality behind the cut-and-dried credentials.